jjwong/RESTinstance_starter_project/README.md

 ## Getting Started
 Please make sure virtualenv (python3) is setup before proceeding.

 If you've never used it, try this [guide](https://virtualenv.pypa.io/en/stable/installation/).

+However, if you do not want to use virtualenv, you just need to make sure Python 3 is installed.
+From there, you would just run `pip install -r requirements.txt` and `./run_local_tests.sh` to run the tests.

-## Instructions
+## Instructions with virtualenv

 1. Start a terminal in the root of your project
 2. Activate [virtualenv](#activate-virtualenv)